csswizardry/harry.is/_posts/2025-01-23-lap-cheong-fried-rice.md

   <img src="/img/content/2025/01/lap-cheong-oil.jpg" alt="Hot oil in a wok, ready for cooking lap cheong fried rice." width="1280" height="720" loading="lazy">
 </figure>

-Begin by heating a neutral oil in a high-sided pan or wok.
+Begin by heating a neutral **oil** in a high-sided pan or wok.
 I tend to use canola oil for most day-to-day cooking, which might surprise you, but I’ll write about that one another time.

 <figure>
   <img src="/img/content/2025/01/lap-cheong-egg.jpg" alt="Egg mixture in a wok, being stirred with chopsticks as part of the fried rice preparation." width="960" height="1280" loading="lazy">
 </figure>

-Add your eggs, lightly season with salt, and begin to scramble them until 80–90% cooked.
+Add your **eggs**, lightly season with salt, and begin to scramble them until 80–90% cooked.

 <figure>
   <img src="/img/content/2025/01/lap-cheong-egg-cooked.jpg" alt="Eggs scrambled separately and ready to be added to lap cheong fried rice." width="960" height="1280" loading="lazy">